amanpreet9391/imdb_scraping/README.md

 ### Prerequisites
  All the scipts that I have created were tested successfully on macOS & other Linux based OSes with Python 2.7.10 and MySql installed on the system.
 #### 1. Creating Database
 To create databse,script involved `python Create_db.py`.
-In this database named inputDB will be created.This database include a table named input_table to store email address and title of tv series given by user.
+In this database named inputDB will be created.This database include a table named input_table to store email address and title of tv series given by user.Only once this script is required.After creating database ,`python interface.py` script is used.
 #### 2. User input
 For storing user inputs database is used.`python interface.py`will store values provided by user.
 ![user_input](https://user-images.githubusercontent.com/25201552/47012676-65387880-d162-11e8-81f2-75c367255b90.png)